connor2702/comp-560-final-project/README.md

 Code for each method and their evaluations on the IMDb dataset are located in the `sentiment_analysis` folder, where each method has a corrresponding Jupyter Notebook under a file name indicating which method was evaluated in that Notebook.
 Similarly, the code for evaluations on the Newsgroups dataset is located in the `topic_classification` folder.

 ## Report:
-Both the slideshow and final report can be located as PDFs.
+Both the slideshow and final report can be located as PDFs with corresponding file names in the current directory.